DnD-Montreal/session-tome/README.md

 php artisan migrate
 ```

-At which point, docker will begin to download all the required images if they're missing and, initialize them.
+At which point, docker will begin to download all the required images if they're missing and initialize them.
 The first time this will take a few moments; though subsequent runs should be much quicker.

 Once complete, the site should be available at http://localhost!

 ## Contributing
-If you're interested in contributing to Session Tome, See our [Contributing](https://github.com/DnD-Montreal/session-tome/blob/main/CONTRIBUTING.md) guidelines.
+If you're interested in contributing to Session Tome, see our [Contributing](https://github.com/DnD-Montreal/session-tome/blob/main/CONTRIBUTING.md) guidelines.

 ## Credit